 Years ago I used to listen to radio interviews with scientists on the Today programme on BBC Radio 4.
 I even did such an interview once.
 It is a deeply frustrating experience.
 The scientist usually starts by explaining what the discovery is about in the way a scientist should, with careful statements of what is assumed, how the data is interpreted, and what other possible interpretations might be and the likely sources of error.
 The interviewer then loses patience and asks for a yes or no answer.
 The scientist tries to continue, but is badgered.
 Either the interview ends as a row, or the scientist ends up stating a grossly oversimplified version of the story.

 Some scientists offer the oversimplified version at the outset, of course, and these are the ones that contribute to the image of scientists as priests.
 Such individuals often believe in their theories in exactly the same way that some people believe religiously.
 Not with the conditional and possibly temporary belief that characterizes the scientific method, but with the unquestioning fervour of an unthinking zealot.
 This approach may pay off for the individual in the short term, in popular esteem and media recognition – but when it goes wrong it is science as a whole that suffers.
 When a result that has been proclaimed certain is later shown to be false, the result is widespread disillusionment.
-And the more secretive the behaviour of the scientific community, the less reason the public has to trust its pronouncements.

 I don’t have any easy answers to the question of how to cure this malaise, but do have a few suggestions.
 It would be easy for a scientist such as myself to blame everything on the media and the education system, but in fact I think the responsibility lies mainly with ourselves.
-We are usually so obsessed with our own research, and the need to publish specialist papers by the lorry-load in order to advance our own careers that we usually spend very little time explaining what we do to the public or why we do it.
+We are usually so obsessed with our own research, and the need to publish specialist papers by the lorry-load in order to advance our own careers that we usually spend very little time explaining what we do to the public or why.